 #3 The future is ours, now is the time to take charge

-We are in the drivers seat.
+We are in the driver’s seat.
 Take charge.
 Be strategic.
 Decide what you want and what you are willing to give up to get you there.
 Create a personal vision, mission, and goals.
 Develop a plan for reaching your goals and share it with people in your circle to help keep you accountable.
-I know my new friends from Table 14 will hold me accountable for my short-terms goals as I will for them.
+I know my new friends from Table 14 will hold me accountable for my short-term goals as I will for them.

 Have you attended a conference that has broadened your horizons?
 Share your thoughts in the comments.